Pray4Movement/pray4movement-v2/readme.txt

 == Copyright ==

-Twenty Twenty WordPress Theme, Copyright 2019-2021 WordPress.org Twenty Twenty is distributed under the terms of the GNU GPL.
+Pray4Movement WordPress Theme, Copyright 2019-2021 WordPress.org
+Pray4Movement is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by